- Residence Requirements

 In PhD2 all students are required to take two PhD Proseminars (ENGL 787F and ENGL 788W).

-The fall seminar concentrates on some of the current issues in critical theory.
-In the second semester, more practical issues related to the profession are discussed.
+The fall seminar (787) concentrates on some of the current issues in critical theory, and is assessed like regular seminars.
+In the second semester (788), more practical issues related to the profession are discussed.
 Invited faculty members talk about their research, as well as more general methodological, pedagogical and professional concerns.
-Students also present versions of their proposal for the compulsory research project, which must be submitted by the end of the course.
+Students also present versions of their proposal for the Compulsory Research Project, which must be submitted by the end of the course.
+788 is marked on a pass/fail basis.

 5.3 Distribution of Courses

-Students entering the program in PhD1 (Accelerated PhD) take Bibliography and Research Methods (ENGL-694) plus five seminars in their first year.
-They may take up to two 500-level courses in their first year, but all other courses must be at the 600 and 700 level.
+Students entering the program in PhD1 (Accelerated PhD) take Bibliography and Research Methods (ENGL 694) plus five seminars in their first year.
+They may take up to two 500-level courses in their first year, but all other courses must be at the 600/700-level.
 Beginning with their second year, their requirements are the same as those of students entering the doctoral program in PhD2.

-Students entering the program in PhD2 take four seminars in addition to the two Proseminars in their first year.
-An optional research project may be substituted for two of the seminars.
+Students entering the program in PhD2 take four seminars in addition to the two PhD Proseminars (ENGL 787F and ENGL 788W) in their first year.
+An optional research project may be substituted for two of the seminars in the winter term (students still take the winter Proseminar).

-All PhD students should have a primary and a secondary area of concentration, to be determined in consultation with their advisor.
+All PhD students should have a primary and a secondary area of concentration, to be determined in consultation with the Director of Graduate Studies.
 Students entering in PhD2 may count course work done at the MA level toward their areas of concentration.
 However, at least two courses taken at McGill must apply to the primary concentration, and at least one course taken at McGill must apply to the secondary concentration.
-Students entering in PhD1 should organize their courses as follows:
+Students entering in PhD1 should organize their courses as follows (bearing in mind that five seminars are taken in PhD1 and four in PhD2):

 - 3 courses to be chosen in a given area to create a primary concentration.

-(For students doing a project in Year Two, such a concentration could be achieved, if desired, by 2 courses plus one project.)
+(For students doing a project in the second term of PhD2, such a concentration could be achieved, if desired, by 2 courses plus one project.)

 - 2 courses to be chosen in a given area to create a secondary concentration.

-(For students doing a project in Year Two, such a concentration could be achieved, if desired, by 1 course plus one project.)
+(For students doing a project in the second term of PhD2, such a concentration could be achieved, if desired, by 1 course plus one project.)

 - 4 courses to be chosen in areas freely selected by the student.